PracticalParticle/Sandblox/public/docs/terms-of-use.md

 ---
 title: Terms of Use
-description: Terms and conditions for using OpenBlox platform
+description: Terms and conditions for using SandBlox platform
 author:  Particle CS Team
 lastUpdated: 2024-03-15
 tags: [legal, terms, conditions, usage]